ZContent/CPZ_Machine/README.md

 - `zork3.z3` - Zork III: The Dungeon Master
 - `hhgg.z3` - The Hitchhiker's Guide to the Galaxy

+## Fruit Jam OS Installation Steps

+### 1. Install Fruit Jam OS
+- Look at the learn guide for instructions.

+### 2. Create CPZ Folder
+- Create folder "dpz_machine" in the apps folder on the CIRCUITPY drive

+### 3. Copy Files
+- Copy all files (including all folders) to the newly created folder on the CIRCUITPY drive
+- Reboot and "CPZ Machine" icon should appear in the list of apps

 ## Hardware Connections

 ### Video Output